giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 ## Mode-shape coefficient fitting

-In the standard NREL/NLR workflow, the step between BModes output and ElastoDyn input is performed manually using the Excel spreadsheet `ModeShapePolyFitting.xls`: the user pastes BModes modal data into the sheet, reads back the polynomial coefficients, and copies them into the ElastoDyn tower `.dat` file by hand.
-The spreadsheet has no controls on mode selection or polynomial conditioning.
+In the standard NREL/NLR workflow, the step between BModes output and ElastoDyn input is commonly performed using the Excel spreadsheet ModeShapePolyFitting.xls: the user imports or pastes BModes modal data into the sheet, obtains the fitted polynomial coefficients, and then transfers those coefficients into the ElastoDyn tower input file.
+The spreadsheet provides several fitting methods, but it does not appear to provide automatic mode-identification logic or the additional screening controls implemented in this script.

 In this pipeline, that step is replaced by [`bmodes_out_to_elastodyn.py`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/histwin/bmodes_out_to_elastodyn.py),